SpiralUBB/project/docs/api_V1.md

 ##### Query parameters
 `category` is the category to use when filtering.
 Can be specified multiple times to filter for multiple categories.

+`invitation_status` is the invitation status to use when filtering.
+Can be specified multiple times to filter for multiple statuses.
+Only events for which the user has an invite with one of the given statuses will be shown.

 `date_start` is the start of the interval to use when filtering.
 Only events starting after this date will be shown.

 `date_end` is the end of the interval to use when filtering.
 Only events starting before this date will be shown.